martppa/kthot/README.md

 }
 ```

+## Overview
-The DSL is currently capable of offering some basic functionalities
+The DSL is currently capable of offering some basic functionalities.
+Its main goal is to allow developers write JavaScript scripts while staying in Kotlin.
+There are two kind of syntax builders:

+- **Dsl builders:** These builders in most cases will write the JavaScript code for you.
+These are the equivalent to reserved words (`for`, `when`, `if`, etc.).
+They mostly return references to JS objects and values.
+- **Regular builders:** These builders in most cases return syntax and syntax-builder objects.
+For this kind of builders, you must use the unary plus operator (+) to add the JS syntax to the scope.

 ## Variable

 ### Definition

-Currently, there are two ways to declare (and assign) a variable, the fancy and the conventional way.

-**Conventional:**
+As for most statements, you can define them using both kind of builders

+**Regular builders:**

 Define a basic string variable. `JsString` is the Kotlin representation for the `String` type in Javascript.
 Use the `js` function to generate the syntax. `js` function will pack all instructions and return them as a single `JsSyntax` object.
 Use the unary plus (+) operator to "print" any `JsElement` on the scope of `js` function's lambda.
 The `declare` function will write the variable declaration, it could be mutable or constant.